 Please kindly note, the information below is provided for reference purposes only.
 The requirements might have changed since the last update.
-Please contact the embassy of the country you would like to travel to confirm.
+Please contact the embassy of the country you would like to travel to for confirmation.
 We suggest you do so via email to have a written confirmation that you indeed can travel to show to airline staff if needed.

 Please kindly note, we will not be able to advise whether or not you can travel.